Our Knowledge Base covers a wide variety of technical topics, from the basic to the complex.

 1. Determine the common field you will use to tie Tasks and Documents together.
 In this example, you know that both the Tasks table and the Documents table have a field in common—this is the Related Project field.
 This reference field is created automatically when you create the Projects-to-Tasks and Projects-to-Documents relationships.

 2. Create a new field on the table in which you want to embed the report.
 Set the field type to Report Link.
 In our example, we’ll to create a Report Link field called Project Documents in the Tasks table.

-3. Edit the Project Documents field's Report Link properties and set them as follows:
+3. Edit the Project Documents field's Report Link options and set them as follows:

 In our example, we’ll choose the current app: Projects Across Business Unit…then choose the Related Project field in the Documents table:

-4. Edit the form layout that will contain the embedded form.
-Select your report link field and set properties as follows:
+4. Edit the form layout that will contain the embedded report.
+Select your Report Link field and set properties as follows:

 Check the Use Alternate Label Text" and enter whatever text you want to appear on the form.
 In our example, we’ll enter “Related Documents.”